Universal approach to light driven "superconductivity" via preformed pairs: Methods

 \subsection{Comparison with equilibrated superconducting fluctuations}

-An important calibration of the conductivity theory here is to compare with earlier equilibrium data which is presented in two different references~\cite{Bilbro2011,Corson1999} addressing the near-$T_c$ fluctuation contribution to $\sigma(\omega)$ for microwave~\cite{Corson1999} and THz frequencies~\cite{Bilbro2011}, here for the high $T_c$ cuprates.
+An important calibration of the conductivity theory here is to compare with earlier equilibrium data (here for the cuprates) which is presented in two different references~\cite{Bilbro2011,Corson1999} addressing the near-$T_c$ fluctuation contribution to $\sigma(\omega)$ for microwave~\cite{Corson1999} and THz frequencies~\cite{Bilbro2011}.
 A key summary plot focuses on the angle $\phi = \tan^{-1} (\frac{\sigma_2}{\sigma_1}$) as a function of frequency, which can be more directly compared.
 This is particularly useful as the broad quasi-particle background was deliberately removed in experiment~\cite{Corson1999} so that this provides access to the transport properties with negligible fermion contributions, much like in the Eliashberg scenario.

-Plotted in Fig.~\ref{fig:Fig5} is the fluctuation contribution associated with the pairs.
+Plotted in Fig.~\ref{fig:Fig5} is the fluctuation contribution associated with the pairs, which can be more directly compared to another class of experiments~\cite{Corson1999,Bilbro2011}.
 Here we indicate the frequency dependent behavior of $\sigma_2$ at $T= 1.2T_c$ as compared with an ideal superconductor (with superfluid fraction $\frac{n_s}{n} = 0.6$).
 Indeed, the plot shows that this normal state transport is rather similar to that of the actual superconductor for temperatures near $T_c$.

-The inset plots the angle $\phi$ and this behavior is seen to be semi-quantitatively similar to that found experimentally (see Figure 3 in Ref.\onlinecite{Corson1999} and Figure 3 in Ref.~\onlinecite{Bilbro2011}).
+The inset plots the angle $\phi = \tan^{-1} (\frac{\sigma_2}{\sigma_1})$ and this behavior is seen to be semi-quantitatively similar to that found experimentally (see Figure 3 in Ref.\onlinecite{Corson1999} and Figure 3 in Ref.~\onlinecite{Bilbro2011}).
 Since we have argued that the fermion contributions to the ac conductivity are negligible in the light-induced preformed pair phase, these experimental figures serve to nicely characterize this rather new phase of quantum matter.

+Finally, for completeness it is useful to present the plot in Fig.~\ref{fig:Fig7} of the Real contribution to the conductivity before and after exposure to light.
+Note that there is very little change and very little suppression of the real part of the conductivity over the range of measured frequencies.
+This can be compared with the behavior observed for the imaginary contribution which is plotted (over a different frequency scale) in Fig. \ref{fig:3}, where the change is more significant.